 Emails sent vs. emails delivered

 The difference between “emails delivered” and “emails sent” is subtle, but significant.
-The formulas using emails sent will always yield a CTR less than or equal to the first formula.
-This is because the “emails sent” metric doesn’t account for bounces and will be greater.
-Emails delivered is the emails sent, but subtracting the bounces.
+The formulas using emails sent will always yield a CTR less than or equal to the using emails delivered.
+This is because the metric of emails sent doesn’t account for bounces, and therefore will be greater.
+Emails delivered is the emails sent less the number of bounces.

-Again, either option works, though many marketers opt for “emails delivered” as their denominator so that deliverability issues don’t interfere with their analysis of CTR.
+Again, either option works, though, when talking about CTR, many marketers use are talking about an equation that uses emails delivered as their denominator so that deliverability issues don’t interfere with their analysis of CTR.

 Does it really matter?

 Measuring your email’s success will always be important when determining which areas to improve on for future campaigns.
 Many marketers question whether to track CTR or open rate in order to gauge the success of their emails.

 Open rate primarily measures your ability to get attention in inboxes, particularly via the subject line and the timing or frequency of your emails, while CTR measures overall engagement to help email marketers determine how effective their email was and if it created any sort of action.